Disabilities, Learning Challenges, and Educational Tips

 Use Visual Aids and Manipulatives

-• Tangible tools like counters, number lines, blocks, and fraction bars help make abstract concepts more concrete.
-These visual aids support better understanding of numbers and mathematical relationships.
+Tangible tools like counters, number lines, blocks, and fraction bars help make abstract concepts more concrete.
+These visual aids help students better understand numbers and mathematical relationships.

 Incorporate Technology